collinalexbell/remote-eval.el/README.md

 # Emacs Remote Eval
-Evaluate Emacs code using an http request.
+Insecure evaluation of Emacs code using an http request.

 This is my first emacs lisp program.